MicrosoftDocs/windows-dev-docs/terminal/customize-settings/color-schemes.md

 # Color schemes in Windows Terminal

-Windows Terminal lets you define your own color schemes, either by using the built-in preset themes, or by creating your own theme from scratch.
-To change  themes, you'll need to edit the settings.json file in an editor such as [Visual Studio Code](https://code.visualstudio.com/).
+Windows Terminal lets you define your own color schemes, either by using the built-in preset schemes, or by creating your own scheme from scratch.
+To change schemes, you'll need to edit the settings.json file in an editor such as [Visual Studio Code](https://code.visualstudio.com/).

 ## Switching to a different color scheme